mathigon/textbooks/content/functions/content.md

 {.text-center}`d(t)={(1/20t,0≤t<10),(1/6t-7/6,10≤t≤40):}`

 Each line in this function is a case.
 It includes the function rule and the input values where the rule is used.
-We read this function as “The function d has a value of (1/20)t when t is at least 0 and up to 10.
-Function d is (⅙)t-(7/6) when t is at least 10 and no more than 40.”
+We read this function as “`d(t)` equals `1/20 t` in the interval `0≤t<10`, and `1/6 t` in the interval `10≤t≤40`".

 Let’s continue to get our feet wet in the world of piecewise functions.